Repeat: Just an “isolated incident”

 11 05 2013

-Reblogged from A Homeschool Mom:
+A Homeschool Mom

 My wife recently brought to my attention a statement she read online by an opponent of "religion" (who was obviously directing their criticism toward Christians).
 Because it's a criticism frequently leveled, I thought it deserved some response.